davidisaaclee/builddocs/classnames.md

 param
 : Tag contains a parameter, including parameter type, name, and default value.

+rest-param
+: Tag contains a rest parameter.
+Attached to `.param` element.

 defaultvalue
 : The default value of a function parameter.